• Skip to primary navigation

 A foil packet with holes poked from a knife.

 • Turn two burners off and leave one outside burner on medium to low.
-Add foil packet below cooking grate directly on heat plates or diffuser with the burner on.
+Add foil packet below the cooking grate directly on heat plates or diffuser with the burner on.

 A gas grill with a foil packet below the grate.